Laura is a technical writer. She enjoys playing the piano, traveling, fine art, and making jewelry.

 3. Remove Tarnish and Then Use Spray Lacquer or Nail Polish

 Furthermore, you can take a simple but tarnished piece, polish it, and then apply nail polish or spray lacquer paint and it will look like new.
 Keep a close eye out at garage sales: most people will sell “old” tarnished jewelry, not realizing that they can polish it and it will look like new again—and stay looking new if it’s coated with nail polish or clear spray lacquer.
-You can afford to be more adventuresome with garage-sale jewelry because you can buy a piece similar to one that you want to rejuvenate, try the process out on the garage-sale piece, then if the results are acceptable you can try it with your own piece of jewelry.
+You can afford to be more adventuresome with garage-sale jewelry because you can buy a piece similar to the one that you want to rejuvenate, try the process out on the garage-sale piece, then if the results are acceptable you can try it with your own piece of jewelry.
+Krylon is one good option for clear-coating cheap jewelry; just apply a very light coat.

 A note about stones: don’t clear-coat pieces with gemstones in them, or if you do, cover the gemstone so that it doesn’t get coated.
 The results with gemstones, beads, and string are generally not good.